 Hiromi Omura was born in Tokyo, Japan.
 After obtaining her Master of Arts in singing at the Tokyo National University of Fine Arts and Music, she moved to Italy, training in Mantua and Milan.
 She then transferred to France to join the Opera Studio CNIPAL in Marseille.

-Highlights of the 2015-16 season included Opéra de Montréal for Otello in the role of Desdemona under the baton of Keri-Lynn Wilson with director Glynis Leyshon.
-She appeared as La contessa d’Almaviva in Mozart’s Le nozze di Figaro at the Tokyo Bunka Kaikan in Nikikai Opera under Sascha Goetzel’s musical direction and Amon Miyamoto’s stage direction.
+Highlights of the 2016-17 season include her first Tosca under the baton of Daniele Rustioni at the Tokyo Bunka Kaikan with Tokyo Metropolitan Symphony and Madama Butterfly for the Latvian National Opera.
+Her 2015-16 season included Opéra de Montréal’s Otello in the role of Desdemona under the baton of Keri-Lynn Wilson with director Glynis Leyshon.
+She appeared as La contessa d’Almaviva in Mozart’s Le nozze di Figaro at the Tokyo Bunka Kaikan in Nikikai Opera under Sascha Goetzel’s musical direction.

 |Mozart||Contessa||LE NOZZE DI FIGARO|

 Mass in C minor

 “Omura performed Cio-Cio San’s aria “Un bel di vedremo” with limpid fragility and ringing high notes, trembling in anticipation as her husband’s shit sails back into harbour.
 However, it was during her silent vigil awaiting Pinkerton’s return during the exquisite ‘Humming Chorus’ where Omura’s profoundly moving artistry, spoke loudest, as every graduation of raw, vulnerable emotion flashed across her face – from hope to fear and love to loss…” – Madama Butterfly, Manitoba Opera

 Holly Harris, Opera News Magazine